 Those who are plagued with drug or alcohol addiction are able to get help, however.
 They only need to be willing to take the first step and courageously ask for the help they need.

 Finding Help & Recovery in Casa Grande, AZ

 Alcohol & Drug Rehab Centers in Casa Grande, Arizona

-Patients who battle with an addiction to substances like alcohol, prescription medications, opiates or stimulants have three different levels of treatment programs available to them.
+Patients who battle with an addiction to substances like alcohol, prescription medications, opiates or stimulants have different treatment programs available to them.
 What can you expect from a rehabilitation facility?
 The first thing that will happen is an assessment.
 An addiction specialist will evaluate your situation and determine the best treatment program for your needs.
-You may need one of the following three treatment programs.
+You may need one of the following treatment programs.

-If you are likely to relapse due to your past, if you require a medically assisted detox before you can begin treatment, if you don’t currently have a stable living environment or if you require more supervision or monitoring from medical professionals, you may be an ideal candidate for residential treatment.
+If you require a medically assisted detox before you can begin treatment, if you don’t currently have a stable living environment or if you require more supervision or monitoring from medical professionals, you may be an ideal candidate for residential treatment.
 Patients stay in the facility around the clock and have access to 24-hour medical care.

 If you require the intensive rehabilitation activities present in residential programs but your living environment is currently safe and stable, you might be an ideal candidate for a partial hospitalization program (PHP).
 In the PHP program, you’ll have access to the same rehabilitation activities that residential patients have, but you’ll be permitted to go home at night.